Hi-SAM: A Hierarchical Structure-Aware Multi-modal Framework for Large-Scale Recommendation: Methodology

 where $\parallel$ denotes concatenation, and $\mathcal{R}_{\text{inter}}(m) = \text{diag}(\{e^{im\theta_j}\}_{j=1}^{d/4})$ applies rotation solely based on the item order $m$ (similarly for $\mathcal{R}_{\text{intra}}$).

-To accommodate the asymmetric nature of recommendation sequences—where the inter-item history is extensive ($m$ is large, e.g., $>500$) while the intra-item composition is compact ($n$ is small, e.g., $\le 16$)—we assign distinct rotation base frequencies to the two subspaces.
-Specifically, we set $\mathcal{B}{\text{inter}} = 10^4$, which yields lower frequencies to ensure stable extrapolation over long histories, and $\mathcal{B}{\text{intra}} = 100$ to induce higher frequencies that amplify sensitivity for local attributes.
+To accommodate the asymmetric nature of recommendation sequences—where the inter-item history is extensive ($m$ is large, e.g., $>500$) while the intra-item composition is compact ($n$ is small, e.g., $\le 16$)—we assign distinct rotation base frequencies $\mathcal{B}$ to the two subspaces, defining the frequencies as $\theta_j = \mathcal{B}^{-2(j-1)/(d/2)}$.
+Specifically, we set $\mathcal{B}_{\text{inter}} = 10^4$, which yields lower frequencies to ensure stable extrapolation over long histories, and $\mathcal{B}_{\text{intra}} = 100$ to induce higher frequencies that amplify sensitivity for local attributes.

 \textbf{Decoupled Attention via H-RoPE.} When H-RoPE is applied to both queries and keys, the attention score naturally decomposes along the two hierarchical dimensions.
 For a query at $(m_q, n_q)$ and a key at $(m_k, n_k)$, the score decomposes into: